Cañón de Palca

 About Cañón de Palca

-Cañón de Palca is a departmental natural monument located in the La Paz department of western Bolivia, situated in the dramatic landscape where the Altiplano high plateau transitions into the deep valleys of the Yungas.
-The canyon is carved by the Palca River, a tributary of the La Paz River system, which has incised deeply into the soft sedimentary and volcanic deposits that characterize this tectonically active region.
-The site is renowned for its extraordinary geological formations, including towering earth pillars, sculpted badlands, and multicolored canyon walls that display millions of years of Andean geological history in their exposed strata.
-Located approximately 50 kilometers southeast of the city of La Paz, the canyon is accessible as a day trip from Bolivia's administrative capital and serves as a popular destination for both domestic visitors and international tourists.
-The surrounding landscape encompasses a range of elevations from approximately 3,200 to over 4,000 meters above sea level, creating a variety of microclimates and vegetation zones within a compact area.
+Cañón de Palca — officially designated as Monumento Natural Turístico Cañón de Chuwaqueri — is a departmental natural monument located in the La Paz Department of western Bolivia, situated where the Altiplano high plateau transitions into the deep valleys draining towards the Yungas.
+[1] The canyon is carved by the Palca River, a tributary of the La Paz River system, which has incised deeply into the soft sedimentary and volcanic deposits of this tectonically active region.
+The site is renowned for its extraordinary geological formations — towering obelisk-like earth pillars and sculpted badlands reaching heights of over 200 metres — that display millions of years of Andean geological history in their multicoloured exposed strata.
+Located approximately 30 kilometres southeast of central La Paz, the canyon is accessible as a day trip from Bolivia's administrative capital.
+[2] The surrounding landscape encompasses a range of elevations from approximately 3,200 to over 4,000 metres above sea level, creating varied microclimates and vegetation zones within a compact area.

 Wildlife Ecosystems